w568w/alarm_repo/README.md

 $ makepkg --syncdeps --config makepkg.conf
 ```

 RKNPU driver is migrated by myself from downstream kernels [rockchip-linux/kernel](https://github.com/rockchip-linux/kernel/tree/develop-5.10) and [orangepi-xunlong/linux-orangepi](https://github.com/orangepi-xunlong/linux-orangepi/blob/orange-pi-5.10-rk35xx/).
-A lot of changes and polyfills are made to make it work properly. **It is quite experimental and may not work on your device; you have been warned.** In my case, power model is not working but it does not affect the functionality of NPU:
+A lot of changes and polyfills are made to make it work properly. **It is quite experimental and may not work on your device; you have been warned.**

+##### Known Problems of RKNPU
+(1) In my case, power model is not working but it does not affect the functionality of NPU:

 ```
 [   23.948577] RKNPU fde40000.npu: deferred probe timeout, ignoring dependency